“Picking five favorite books is like picking the five body parts you’d most like not to lose.” – Neil Gaiman

 My book jacket (shown in the image above) gives a pretty good overview of my favourites – Dune by Frank Herbert, Cloud Atlas by David Mitchell, The Old Ways by Robert Macfarlane, Strange the Dreamer by Laini Taylor, The Fifth Season by N.K.
 Jemisin, We Have Always Lived in the Castle by Shirley Jackson – most involve magic and nature of some sort.
 I also love children’s fiction ranging from classics written by Roald Dahl to newer works by Katherine Rundell, Emma Carroll and Philip Reeve.

 I always think there’s a massive difference between Al’s preferences and mine – mainly because he reveres John Updike, especially Of the Farm, but there’s more of a crossover than I thought.
 His top picks are A Wild Sheep Chase by Haruki Murakami, The House on the Strand by Daphne du Maurier, The Magus by John Fowles, A Moveable Feast by Ernest Hemingway and The Road by Cormac McCarthy.
 Again, most with a hint of the otherworldly.

-As for Martha, she enjoys picture books, early chapter books and children’s classics of all shapes and sizes.
+As for Little M, she enjoys picture books, early chapter books and children’s classics of all shapes and sizes.
 It’ll be fascinating to see how her interests develop.

 This list is only the tip of the library card though.
-We like to mix it up now and again (see our book reviews for our latest picks) so if you’d like to send us review copies, then please get in touch via our contact form.
+We like to mix it up now and again (see our book reviews for our latest picks) so if you’d like to send us review copies please get in touch via our contact form.